marawangamal/agora/README.md

-# SLURM JobRunner (jrun)
+# JRun

-A tool for defining, submitting, and tracking SLURM job workflows.
+A tool for submitting and tracking a tree of jobs to a SLURM cluster.

 ## Installation